Allisterh/BVAR-3/README.md

-# BVAR
+# Bayesian vector autoregression
-BVAR with wishart prior
+BVAR with weakly infomrative Wishart priors using the Gibbs sampler.